paulshorey/colorful-console-logger/README.md

 # Add color to your console messages

 No dependencies.
 No setup required.
 Easily integrate with Cloud logging (LogDNA, etc).
 Visually group similar types of logs in the terminal.
 Show a concise file/line trace for each message - so you can actually find where it's originating without looking through the entire codebase.
-More coming soon.

 ![Example screenshot](docs/examples/node--parse-str.png)